lkilcher/dolfyn/doc-src/motion-correction.rst

    ADV mounted on a Columbus-type sounding weight.

-An example 'userdata.json' file corresponding to Figure 2 would look like:
+The 'userdata.json' file corresponding to the ADV sounding weight in Figure 2 looks like:

 .. code-block:: text